In rapidly changing Northern Virginia, gun debate is a dilemma for Barbara Comstock

 That bill included provisions incentivizing increased background checks, and explicitly stating the authority of the Centers for Disease Control and Prevention to research the causes of gun violence.
 Some have called those provisions modest and questioned their effectiveness, however.

-“The other candidates can talk a big game, but Barbara Comstock is the only one who’s done anything to change it,” said the operative.
+“The other candidates can talk a big game, but Barbara Comstock is the only one who’s done anything to change it,” said the operative, who is not directly associated with the campaign and not authorized to speak publicly about it.
 “A lot of conservative Republicans didn’t vote for the omnibus bill because of that.”

 Rozell said Comstock has held on to this seat despite shifting demographics in part because she’s taken positions that appeal not just to conservative voters but also to some Democrats and moderates in the region, especially among federal workers.